Wild, windswept landscapes and reaching trees fill the artwork of Samantha Gilraine with a sense of restless movement.

 “Rusty trees was creating originally from a silhouette photograph, but inside is a brown piece of paper screwed up and scanned in,” she says.
 “I knew that I wanted to use this dramatic colour combination and was just waiting for the right tree to use.
 The sky has been painted and there is a photo of a summer meadow overlaid on top of the foreground landscape.
 So its a true representation of all the things that I do.”

-No place Like Home (shown just above) is a monoprint that has been drawn on top of, while Bristol Park Life, (below) is a manipulated photograph which has been printed out and painted over.
+No place Like Home (shown just above) is a monoprint that has been drawn on top of.

 When we met, Samantha was cradling her newborn son Harris, named after the Hebridean isle.
 “My desire to be a mum and have an active role in bringing up my child focused my attention on taking the business further,” she says.
 “I’m very lucky that my family are so supportive.
 As a mother to a tiny baby I know that I won’t be creating much art for a while, but I look forward of going into the countryside on inspirational mini adventures with my son